masjadaan/TechSecurityArticles/Linux/shellcodes/shellcodes.md

 ./syscall1
 ```

-In 32-bit x86 systems, the instruction `int 0x80` is often used to cause interrupt
+### Note
-in 64-bit systems, the replacement is syscall instruction
+- In 32-bit x86 systems, the int 0x80 instruction is commonly employed to initiate an interrupt.
+In 64-bit systems, this is substituted with the syscall instruction.